 This policy addresses satisfactory student progression in the Clinical Psychology (CP) program.
 The CP faculty are committed to approaching student assessment and evaluation from a strengths-based perspective with the goal of promoting growth, fostering professional development, and facilitating successful progression within the program.
-This policy is deemed necessary to both support the professional development of students and to address any concerns that compromise the achievement of professional standards required for the practice of clinical psychology.
-In the humanistic tradition of Saybrook University, this policy incorporates collaboration and due process among students, faculty, and leadership administration.
+This

 This policy is guided by the specific principles and standards outlined in the Ethical Principles of Psychologists and Code of Conduct (APA, 2017).
 The American Psychological Association (APA), empirical literature, and many states regulatory bodies use the term impairment to describe graduate student behaviors that compromise a student's ability to meet training competencies (APA, Committee on Accreditation, 2005; APA, Ethical Principles of Psychologists and Code of Conduct, 2017; Barnett & Hillard, 2001; Lamb et al., 1987; Schwartz-Mette, 2009; Wolf et al., 2014).
 Such impairment may cause harm, or have the potential to cause harm, to current and future clients.
 The concept of problems of professional competence has been suggested to replace the term impairment, as it conceptualizes the problem as separate from the personhood of the student (Forrest et al., 2008).
 The CP faculty have collectively decided that the term problems of competence is better aligned with Saybrook University's humanistic tradition.
-Problems of competence will be utilized throughout the remainder of this policy.
+Problems of competence specifically encompass concerns within the following domains: academic performance, ethical conduct, clinical readiness/performance, and/or professionalism (described in greater detail in Section III).
+Thus, the term problems of competence will be utilized throughout the remainder of this policy.
 It is the goal of the faculty and administration to proactively discuss any concerns regarding problems of competence in order to partner with students to facilitate their growth and development.
 The CP faculty serve as gatekeepers of the professional practice of psychology, and the CP department accepts the ethical responsibility of monitoring and managing problems of competence when the need arises (Schwartz-Mette, 2009).